TheBossT910/persona-3-dual/README.md

 - **Collision & Interaction System** — Tile-based 2D collision map overlaid on the 3D world.
 Zones are typed (wall, save point, scene transition, NPC trigger) to drive interactivity like zone loading and character encounters.
 - **Dialogue Controller** — Fully-featured dialogue system with character-by-character text animation, per-line character portraits, branching dialogue trees with d-pad navigation, and scrollable history.
 Dialogue is authored in plain header files.
 - **Decoupled Controller Architecture** — Character movement, camera, and dialogue are each in separate files, making the codebase modular and easy to extend.
-- **Audio** — MP3 playback via a ported `nds-libmad` library.
-NitroFS streaming is planned to reduce RAM usage.
+- **Audio** — MP3 playback via a ported `nds-libmad` library, streaming audio in via NitroFS.
+Also supports SFX
+- **Video** - Video playback via streaming in frames, paired with the audio solution above to stitch together a full video with audio.
+Uses NitroFS.
 - **Custom Tooling** — Python utilities built alongside the engine: `obj2bin.py` converts Wavefront OBJ files (with UV data) to DS display list binaries; a Blockbench texture → header file converter is also included.
 A Markdown → dialogue header generator is planned.
 - **Hand-modelled Assets** — 10+ low-poly environment models built in Blockbench: receptionist desk, dining table, chairs (2 variants), wardrobe, side table, lamps, TV, and doors.